Response of interferometers to the vacuum of quantum gravity

-The expected scale of $\Delta L/L$ due to vacuum gravitational fluctuations depends on the way in which gravity is quantized.
-A minimal hypothesis is that the perturbations $h_{\mu\nu}$ are quantized into gravitons and treated as an ordinary effective quantum field theory (EFT), valid for experiments at energy densities below the Planck scale \cite{Donoghue:1995cz,Burgess:2003jk,Donoghue:2022eay}, which is certainly the case in a terrestrial interferometer.
-As we show below, this model predicts random fluctuations of order $\Delta L/L \sim \ell_{\rm pl}/L \sim 10^{-38}$ (for $L = 4~{\rm km}$ \cite{aasi2015advanced}), far too small to be observed.
+Such large fluctuations would be counter to intuition from basic effective field theory (EFT) arguments.
+Under the minimal hypothesis that gravitational perturbations $h_{\mu\nu}$ are quantized into gravitons and treated as an EFT~\cite{Donoghue:1995cz,Burgess:2003jk,Donoghue:2022eay}, one would expect fluctuations of order $\Delta L/L \sim \ell_{\rm pl}/L \sim 10^{-38}$, far too small to be observed~\cite{Jaekel:1993ft,Pang:2018eec,Parikh:2020nrd,Parikh:2020kfh,Parikh:2020fhy,Hertzberg:2021rbl,Guerreiro:2021qgk,Carney:2023nzz}.
+This theory should be valid for experiments at energy densities below the Planck scale, which is certainly the situation in a terrestrial interferometer.

-On the other hand, it has been suggested \cite{Hogan:2007hc,hogan2008measurement,Verlinde:2019xfb,Zurek:2020ukz,Li:2022mvy,Bub:2023bfi} that exotic effects in quantum gravity could lead to random fluctuations of order $\Delta L/L \sim \sqrt{\ell_{\rm pl}/L} \sim 10^{-19}$, well within the regime of observability.\footnote{While these large deviations are sometimes motivated by concepts from holography, it should be emphasized that the only known controlled holographic models are string theories.
-These contain a massless spin-2 boson in the low-energy spectrum and therefore must actually perturbatively reproduce the basic EFT prediction $\Delta L/L \sim \ell_{\rm pl}/L$ \cite{weinberg1964photons,weinberg1965photons,Maldacena:1997re,Heemskerk:2009pn}.} Indeed, such a model is only consistent with observed LIGO data if the fluctuations are at frequencies outside the LIGO band, which is the case claimed in \cite{Li:2022mvy,Bub:2023bfi}.
+Our goal in this paper is to provide a simple and rigorous calculation of the expected length fluctuations in the effective field theory picture.
+In particular, a question which has previously been left open is whether the EFT calculation may contain divergence~\cite{Parikh:2020nrd,Parikh:2020kfh,Parikh:2020fhy}, either in the ultraviolet or infrared, which signal that the EFT calculation breaks down at low energies and needs to be augmented by some non-perturbative effect which could lead to large fluctuations.\footnote{Many of the suggestions of large fluctuations have been based on heuristic arguments citing ideas from holography.
+It should be emphasized that the only known controlled holographic models are string theories.
+These contain a massless spin-2 boson in the low-energy spectrum and therefore must actually perturbatively reproduce the basic EFT prediction $\Delta L/L \sim \ell_{\rm pl}/L$ \cite{weinberg1964photons,weinberg1965photons,Maldacena:1997re,Heemskerk:2009pn}.}